-Of course, being an international student brings with it some special challenges, and the ICMP team understand this.
-From your initial contact with our admissions advisers, your engagement with our wellbeing team or any other interactions you have before, during and after your studies at the ICMP, we are here to provide practical and relevant help and support to make your experience a positive one.
+From your initial contact with our admissions advisers, engagement with our wellbeing team or any other interactions you have before, during and after your studies with ICMP, we’re here to provide practical and relevant advice and support to make your experience a positive one.

 HOW TO APPLY